"The Presidency is at Risk," ABC's Sam Donaldson Declares in Ubben Lecture

-In a ceremony held one hour before the Ubben Lecture -- at 10 a.m. in the Center for Contemporary Media, Watson Forum -- two journalists were inducted into DePauw's Media Wall of Fame: J. David Hogue, a 1921 DePauw graduate who served as editor of the Utica, NY, Observer-Dispatch and The Press and was a member of the board of directors of the Gannett Co., Inc. Kenneth G. Kramer, a 1927 DePauw graduate, who was executive editor and editor-in-chief of Business Week.
+In a ceremony held one hour before the Ubben Lecture -- at 10 a.m. in the Center for Contemporary Media, Watson Forum -- two journalists were inducted into DePauw's Media Wall of Fame: J. David Hogue, a 1921 DePauw graduate who served as editor of Utica, New York's Observer-Dispatch and The Press and was a member of the board of directors of the Gannett Co., Inc.; and Kenneth G. Kramer, a 1927 DePauw graduate, who was executive editor and editor-in-chief of Business Week.

 Since the premiere of Prime Time Live in 1989, Sam Donaldson has covered breaking news events, reported on a wide range of topics and conducted timely interviews with newsmakers.
 Donaldson was co-anchor of a special edition of Prime Time Live with Judd Rose, during which the two men shared their personal experiences with cancer; conducted an exclusive interview with Dick Morris, President Clinton's ex-political adviser; and interviewed Sgt.
 Maj.
 Brenda L. Hoster, who accused the U.S. Army's highest-ranking enlisted soldier of sexual assault; and other stories.